Map shows where RFK Jr. is on the ballot in the 2024 election

 Kennedy opted to run as an independent last October, abandoning his Democratic primary bid.
 Democrats and Republicans questioned whether the independent candidate would pull support from their voters.

-Seeing no path to victory himself, Kennedy endorsed former President Donald Trump in a speech in Phoenix on Friday.
-But he said his name would remain on the ballot in non-battleground states and encouraged voters there to still vote for him.
+Seeing no path to victory, Kennedy endorsed former President Donald Trump in a speech in Phoenix on Aug.
+23. But he said his name would remain on the ballot in non-battleground states and encouraged voters there to still vote for him.

 In battleground states, "where my presence would be a spoiler, I'm going to remove my name, and I've already started that process and urge voters not to vote for me," he said.
 He added that campaign's polling consistently showed that he would "likely hand the election over to the Democrats" if he was on the ballot in battleground states.